Call for Participation

 - A challenge in a research project

-- Two weeks prior to ICER – Participants submit their white paper to other participants
+- Three weeks prior to ICER – Participants submit their white papers to other participants

-To apply to participate in the WIP workshop, please submit a 1-page overview of the project you’re most likely to present to the group.
+To apply to participate in the WIP workshop, please submit a 1- or 2-page overview of the project you’ll present to the group.
 Also, include a brief description of your previous research and areas of expertise you would offer the group.
 While no specific format is required, your submission should include:

 - Your current professional affiliation and title